 Regardless of what he promises, you know he will betray you again with his lying words and abusive behavior.

 And yet—you forgive him and you continue the destructive cycle of honeymoon reconciliation, psychological or physical abuse from your partner and when you can no longer endure his maltreatment, you leave him.

 Had my abusive fiancé not dumped me for another woman, I would have never realized my full potential.

-Had my abusive fiancé not broken up with me, I would have never written my second and third book.
+Had my abusive fiancé not broken up with me, I would have never written my second and third books.
 I would have never had the opportunity to help women who struggle with low self-esteem issues.
-I would have lived my life under the thumb of a man who was narcissistic, controlling and cuckoo.
+I would have lived my life under the thumb of a man who was narcissistic, controlling, and cuckoo.

 The reality was: my abusive fiancé did for me what I couldn’t do for myself.
 He permanently severed our relationship and I got my life back.

 Ex-boyfriends, ex-husbands, and ex-lovers know exactly what to say and do to woo you back into a relationship.

 You broke up with your boyfriend or husband because he was withdrawn, neglectful and uncommunicative, or he cheated on you or was verbally or physically abusive.

 You’re trying to get on with your life without him in it—and then suddenly, unexpectedly he calls you.